 Explore on foot and make use of the many travessas and side streets to find hidden gems in the form of street art, galleries and cheaper places to eat and drink.

 I love a flea market but unfortunately Lisbons's famous "Thieve's Market" Feira da Ladra is only open and Tuesdays and Saturdays and we weren't in the city!

 Aaaaaand that's a wrap!
 Apologies for the longest blog post ever - I could have written about SO MUCH MORE but I think you'd all fall asleep and sometimes it's just fun to find things for yourself rather than have a fully planned out trip packed with recommendations.
 If you're looking for a good lightweight guidebook then check out the Herb Lester guides - they're beautfully designed and introduced me to lots of the places mentioned above and many other places I didn't manage to visit this time round.
 Hopefully some of that was useful if you're planning a visit to this rainbow city.
 If you have any questions then send me an email or DM me on instagram, I'm always happy to talk travel!
-Look out for my Porto guide coming soon....
+If it's Porto you're interested in I wrote a (slightly shorter!) post about our time in Porto too).
 For now here are some more photos from our trip to make you want to hop on a plane even more.